yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 Each RAIDs is always used directly in a similar way to a partition (that is, to be formatted/mounted, encrypted, etc.).

-LVM VGs (volume groups) are always built by combining partitions.
+LVM VGs (volume groups) can be built by combining partitions, MD RAIDs and disks (so they are kind of an nice exception in terms of flexibility).
 Then they can be divided into LVM LVs (logical volumes).
 Each LVM LV is always used directly like partitions and/or RAIDs.

 As such, in the old UI, the purpose of some buttons with generic labels like "Edit" and "Resize" is defined based on the device they act upon.
 Since only one